Compensation for Ureteral Damage

 • Problems with the ability to urinate

-• Thick discharge or blood in the urine
+• Thick or bloody discharge in the urine

 Talk to Us

-If you have suffered damage to the urinary tract or another part of your bladder during a hysterectomy, our specialist solicitors can help you make a claim for compensation, often on a no win, no fee basis.
+If you have suffered damage to your ureters or urinary tract during a hysterectomy or other gynaecological procedure, JMW's specialist solicitors can help you make a claim for compensation, often on a no win, no fee basis.
 Simply give us a call on 0345 872 6666 or request a call back by filling in our online enquiry form.